antsmc2/webrtc_meetings/README.md

 This feature is only available to websockets connected to the /attendance/ url

-For example, give below two websockets:
+For example, given below two websockets:

     from websocket import create_connection